fingriffin/finite-chamber-RL/README.md

 # BPS Spectroscopy with Reinforcement Learning

-This repository contains code related to the paper **"BPS Spectroscopy with Reinforcement Learning"**.
+This repository contains code related to the paper **"BPS Spectroscopy with Reinforcement Learning"** arXiv:2501.14863.

 ## Repository Structure
 - **/src**: Main source code.